4 Course Competencies

 Guiding Question: How can we assess the distribution/pattern of individual events in space?

-- Compute and interpret quadrat tests to assess spatial randomness (CSR) and determine statistical significance
+- Compute and interpret quadrat test statistics to assess first-order spatial randomness and statistical significance

-- Compute and interpret nearest neighbor statistics to assess spatial randomness and determine statistical significance
+- Calculate and interpret nearest neighbor statistics (e.g., ANN, L-function) to evaluate second-order spatial patterns and departures from CSR.

 4.3.3 Concept 8: Patterns in Values